 In other words, in a market order, you don’t stop buying or selling Bitcoins until the amount requested is reached.
 With market orders, you may end up paying more or selling for less than you intended, so be careful.

 A limit order allows you to attempt to buy or sell Bitcoin at a specific price that you decide on.
-In other words, the order may not be entirely fulfilled, since there won’t be enough buyers or sellers to meet your requirements.
+In other words, the order may never be filled, or only partially filled, until there are enough buyers or sellers willing to meet your requirements.

 Let’s say that you place a limit order to buy five Bitcoins at $10,000 per coin.
-Then you could end up only owning 4 Bitcoins, because there were no other sellers willing to sell you the final Bitcoin at $10,000.
-The remaining order for 1 Bitcoin will stay there, until the price hits $10,000 again, and the order will then be fulfilled.
+You could end up only owning 4 Bitcoins because there were no other sellers willing to sell you the final Bitcoin at $10,000.
+The remaining order for 1 Bitcoin will stay there until the price hits $10,000 again, and the order will then be fulfilled.

-Lets you set a specific price that you want to sell at in the future, in case the price drops dramatically.
+This type of order you set an automatically-executing price that you wish to sell at in the future, in the case that the price drops dramatically.
 This type of order is useful for minimizing losses, without actively monitoring price activity.

 In other words, once the stop price is reached, the market will start selling your coins at any price until the order is fulfilled.